 Once you’ve narrowed your list down to your favourite potential business name, you must check whether the name and related domain are available.
 There’s a handy guide to naming your business on the GOV.UK website – this explains that your business name cannot be exactly the same, or even too close to, another name registered with Companies House.

 Having established whether your company name and any related web domains are available, it’s a good idea to test your proposed business name out with your wider network.
 Personally, I’d recommend asking a few trusted colleagues rather than your friends and family, as the latter may feel obliged to tell you you’ve made a great choice whatever they really feel about the name.
-Also, they may not understand the training business and so aren’t your target customer.
+Also, they may not understand the training business, which means they aren’t your target customer.

 You might even want to consider giving some people within your professional network a choice of four or five names and see which one resonates most strongly.
 What does the name tell them about your training business?
 Are there any negative associations you haven’t thought about?
 Is the name easy to remember?
 What sort of ethos does it conjure up?